-Our ESS segment provides satellite service operations through leasing arrangements and video delivery services on a full-time and occasionaluse basis to DISH Network and Dish Mexico, as well as government service providers, internet service providers, broadcast news organizations, programmers and private enterprise customers.
+Our ESS segment provides satellite service operations through leasing arrangements and video delivery services on a full-time and occasionaluse basis to DISH Network, government service providers, internet service providers, broadcast news organizations, programmers and private enterprise customers.
 Our ESS segment also provides telemetry, tracking and control ("TT&C") services for satellites owned by DISH Network and technical consulting services that are billed by the hour.
 Generally, our service contracts with customers contain a single performance obligation and therefore there is no need to allocate the transaction price.
 We transfer control and recognize revenue for satellite services at the point in time or over the period when the services are rendered.